CadeWrinkle/cadewrinkle.github.io/README.md

 ## About Me

 Hello!
 I'm Cade Wrinkle, a passionate and dedicated student with a strong background in IT and Cybersecurity.
-(INSERT MORE HERE BEFORE PUBLISHING)
+I am currently looking for an opportunity to prove what I'm capible of in the form of an internship, co-op, part-time or full-time employment.
+I have several years of higher education, and over a year of relevant work experience.
+I am dedicated, willing to show up and learn whatever is needed.
+I am a team player, and will make a difference wherever I'm needed.
+I hope after reading this you will consider giving me a chance.
+Thank you!

 ## Skills
 - **Network Security**: Managing firewalls, configuring VPNs, and deploying IDS/IPS.